-Measurements & Instrumentation.
+• Measurements & Instrumentation.

-On the successful completion of the course, students will be able to CO1.
-Explain the basic building blocks of SCADA system Understand CO2.
-Illustrate the role of PLC as RTU in SCADA system Understand CO3.
-Describe the hardware and firmware requirements of SCADA Systems Understand CO4.
-Explain the communication protocols of SCADA system Understand CO5.
-Outline the troubleshooting mechanisms of SCADA System Understand
+- CO1.
+Explain the basic building blocks of SCADA system - CO2.
+Illustrate the role of PLC as RTU in SCADA system - Understand CO3.
+Describe the hardware and firmware requirements of SCADA Systems - CO4.
+Explain the communication protocols of SCADA system - CO5.
+Outline the troubleshooting mechanisms of SCADA System